Meet Our team

 Fun Fact: When Julien lived in Virginia Beach, VA, he played lead guitar in a rock band.

 Melanie Ojwang conducts civic education and internship programs at Parkdale High School and Bladensburg High School in Prince George’s County, Maryland.
 She graduated with a degree in English and Sociology from McDaniel College.
-Throughout her undergraduate career, Melanie worked as a writing tutor but also spent my free time with community organizations, notably Diversity Empowerment and Education Peers and Zeta Phi Beta Sorority Inc. Prior to working with Liberty's Promise, she spent nine months in India as an English Teaching Assistant and worked with international graduate students through Johns Hopkins Carey Business School.
+Throughout her undergraduate career, Melanie worked as a writing tutor but also spent her free time with community organizations, notably Diversity Empowerment and Education Peers and Zeta Phi Beta Sorority Inc. Prior to working with Liberty's Promise, she spent nine months in India as an English Teaching Assistant and worked with international graduate students through Johns Hopkins Carey Business School.

 Ms. Ojwang can be reached at email@example.com